stefanoobonetto/embedded_project_2023/README.md

   </tr>
 </table>

-We've build the Joystick Controller with an <a href="https://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/SIMPLELINK_MSP432_SDK/1.20.00.45/exports/docs/simplelink_mcu_sdk/project0/project0/docs/MSP-EXP432P401R.html">MSP432P401R Launchpad</a> connected to the <a href="https://www.ti.com/tool/BOOSTXL-EDUMKII">BOOSTXL-EDUMKII</a> and to the <a href="https://www.espressif.com/en/products/socs/esp32">ESP32 Wi-Fi and Bluetooth module</a>.<br>
+We've build the Joystick Controller with an <a href="https://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/SIMPLELINK_MSP432_SDK/1.20.00.45/exports/docs/simplelink_mcu_sdk/project0/project0/docs/MSP-EXP432P401R.html">MSP432P401R</a> Launchpad connected to the <a href="https://www.ti.com/tool/BOOSTXL-EDUMKII">BOOSTXL-EDUMKII</a> and to the <a href="https://www.espressif.com/en/products/socs/esp32">ESP32</a> Wi-Fi and Bluetooth module.<br>
 We've used as our chassis the <a href="https://www.elegoo.com/products/elegoo-smart-robot-car-kit-v-4-0">ELEGOO UNO R3 Project Smart Robot Car V 4.0</a> with his built-in motors and wheels, but it's not mandatory, you can use whatever chassis you prefer, we have use four <a href="https://www.adafruit.com/product/3777">DC motor</a> (from 3V to 6V).

 ## Project Layout